Why is my information being collected?

 Your health care provider requires your express consent to share your PHI with third parties.
 You can request copies of parts of all of your health record for purposes other than healthcare, such as your lawyer, or an application for short or long-term disability.

-If so, please do not hesitate to contact our Executive Director- Maria Zegarac.
+Please do not hesitate to contact our Executive Director- Maria Zegarac.

 She can be reached through email at: email@example.com